Robustness Analysis of Video-Language Models Against Visual and Language Perturbations: Experiments

 \paragraph{Temporal} Temporal perturbations are used to evaluate whether models use temporal information or not.
 Figure \ref{fig:temporal_perts} visualizes the results of these experiments.
 Models show strong robustness to the video-specific temporal perturbations \textit{Jumble}, \textit{Sampling}, and \textit{Freeze} (a breakdown of robustness scores is provided in the Supplementary).
 This indicates that fine-grained temporal elements are not necessarily important to these video-language models.
 This also indicates that the activities do not necessarily change when in reverse.

 On YouCook2-P, which consists of untrimmed, minutes-long videos, none of the models are robust to \textit{BoxJumble}.
 This indicates that the models require alignment between the visual ques and the respective text, but temporal order within the aligned segment is not utilized.
 While this shows poor robustness for this perturbation, it shows good model behavior. \textit{These results indicate that both visual and textual cues are used during learning however the \textbf{ models are attending more to objects and scene rather than motion and activity}.} This is similar to how humans may describe different videos where nouns and descriptors are more differentiating as opposed to activities which could describe a group of videos.
+More details on this conclusion in with regards to text is in the Supplementary E.5.